pippinbarr/cart253/guides/git-cheatsheet.md

 Check the fetch/pull button at the top of the window, it will tell you if you can pull.
 Click it if you need to.

-#### Atom
+#### VS Code

-Check the fetch/pull button at the bottom right of the window, it will tell you if you can pull.
+Check the fetch/pull button at the bottom left of the window, it will tell you if you can pull.
 Click it if you need to.

 #### Command line